amooma/ruby-auf-schienen.de/en/04-first-steps-with-rails/04-chapter4.markdown

 So let's go to the URL `http://0.0.0.0:3000`{.uri} or `http://localhost:3000`{.uri} in the web browser.

-Insert virgin_rails_app.jpg
+Insert virgin_rails_app.png
-Figure 3-1.
-Single commit repository data.
+New Rails Application

 Looks good.
 Rails seems to be working fine.
 The log of it tells what just happend: